cordescodes/Seahorse/README.md

 Seahorse does not support searching to a specific depth or the use of time controls.

 ### Usage
-A 64-bit Windows executable is available in the `bin\Debug` folder.
+A 32-bit Windows executable is available in the `bin\Debug` folder.
+Seahorse is built in the MinGW environment and requires the presence of the libstdc++-6.dll package (also found in the `bin\Debug` folder) in the same directory as the executable.